Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Stochastic Optimal Control Problem

 \subsection{Performance Criterion and Optimization Problem}

-The combination of the discrete-time system and the formulation of the corresponding cost functional allows to determine the operating costs.
-In this context, the optimal control of the system is related to a cost-optimal policy, so that the expected aggregated running costs \eqref{cost_functional} for operating the P2H system and the terminal costs \eqref{terminal_penalty} are minimal for an initial state $X_0 = x \in \mathcal{X}$.
+The combination of the discrete-time system and the formulation of the corresponding cost functional allows to determine the operational performance criterion.
+In this context, the optimal control of the system is related to a cost-optimal policy such that the expected aggregated running costs \eqref{cost_functional} for operating the P2H system and the terminal costs \eqref{terminal_penalty} for an initial state $X_0 = x \in \mathcal{X}$ are minimized.
 A policy $u = (u_n)_{n=0,\ldots,N-1}$ is a sequence of decision rules $u_n: \mathcal{X} \to \mathcal{A}$ that maps a given state $x \in \mathcal{X}$ to an admissible action $a \in \mathcal{A}_n(x)$.
-We denote the set of all admissible controls with $\admiss $.
-The objective function or performance criterion $J^u_0:\mathcal{X}\to\mathbb{R}$ is given by
+At each point of time, the associated objective function or performance criterion $J^u_n:\mathcal{X}\to\mathbb{R}$ is given by

-with the running cost $C_n$ and terminal costs $G_N$ defined in Subsection \ref{sec:Operational_Costs}.
+with the running and terminal cost defined in Subsection \ref{sec:OperationalCosts}.
+We denote by $\admiss$ as the set of all admissible policies $u$ such that the objective function \eqref{performance criterion} is well-defined and $\AC_n = u_n(X_n)$ satisfies the control constraints for all $n=0,\ldots,N-1$.
 An admissible policy $u\in \admiss $ is called optimal if